How to Leverage an fTLD Domain:

 What is the fTLD Domain Security Requirement for Emergency Situations?

-In Emergency Situations (i.e., "Incident") Registrants are exempt from the following Security Requirements: DNSSEC, Encryption/Transport Layer Security, Email Authentication, URL Redirection and those applicable to Third-Party Providers.
+In Emergency Situations (i.e., "Incident") Registrants are exempt from the following Security Requirements: DNSSEC, TLS/Encryption, Email Authentication, URL Redirection and those applicable to Third-Party Providers.
 Registrants are required to provide written notification to fTLD of Emergency Situations lasting longer than three (3) business days by the end of the third business day.

 The Requirements are an important basis for enhancing the default security posture of registrants and to create a safer ecosystem to maintain trust and facilitate commerce.
 However, fTLD recognizes that despite best efforts, cyber attackers can from time-to-time bypass or render security controls ineffective, potentially causing significant harm to registrants and their customers.